Welcome to the Denver Chapter of Project Linus

 - Blankets must be handmade and unused (please, no store-bought).

 - We cannot accept blankets that have been in a smoky environment, because some children are immune compromised and very sensitive.
-Removing the tar and nicotine from the fibers requires extreme measures (a simple to trip through washing machine is not adequate).
+It is extremely difficult to remove tar and nicotine from fibers.
+A simple spin through a washing machine is not adequate and masking it with a Fabreeze type product or perfumey fabric softener can exacerbate the situation.

-- If you have pets (and most of us do) please keep them away from the blankets.
+- If you have pets (and many of us do), please keep them away from the blankets.
 Some children are allergic to animals and perfumes, so it is imperative that we avoid these irritants.

 - Any size is acceptable.
 We deliver blankets to children ranging from neonatal to young adult.
 The best size that fits a wide variety of children is approximately 40″ x 60″.

-- If you’re making polar fleece blankets, please trim off the selvedge edges before fringing.
-Those are the two side edges that curl up, have pin holes, and test patterns.
+- If you’re making polar fleece blankets, please trim off BOTH selvage edges before cutting the fringe.
+We no longer accept blankets that have not had their selvage edges removed.
+They take too much of our volunteer time to fix what could have easily been done properly at the beginning of the project.
+The selvage is the two side edges that curl up, have pin holes, and test patterns.
 It only takes a few seconds, and makes for a much more attractive blanket.
+It takes too much time for our volunteers to fix poorly made blankets.

 - Please do not fringe or put dangling embellishments on blankets intended for babies or young children as they may present a choking hazard.